-- The beach.
+The beach.
 The littoral of the National Park extends for 25 km, from the Guadalquivir estuary in the East to Matalascañas, a touristic resort in the West.
 A second leg about 30 km long, primarily belonging to the Natural Park, extends from Matalascañas to Mazagón resort in the Ría de Huelva.
 This long beach, one of the few unspoiled littoral landscapes of the Iberian Peninsula, describes a wide arch.
-The light coloured and fine sands of mixed eolian and estuarine origin indicate a long distance transport downcurrent in the littoral West-East stream that from South Portugal reaches the Guadalquivir estuary.
-The beach is rich in marine birds (seagulls, oystercatchers) and plovers. - Stabilized sands.
-Within the stabilized sands, it is the hydrological behaviour of the soil surface as a discharge or a recharge area of the aquifer that makes the main environmental difference.
+The light coloured and fine sands of mixed eolian and estuarine origin indicate a long distance transport downcurrent in the littoral West-East stream that from South Portugal reaches de Guadalquivir estuary.
+The beach is rich in marine birds (seagulls, oystercatchers) and plovers.